shaddow1201/MicrocontrollerProjects/ICs/README.md

 ## [74HCXX Series](74HCXXX_Series.md)

-I bought an 'assortment' of ICs, and though i'd see if i could find out what they did, their tech details, put some simple coding together, and a few other things, in an attempt to become 'quickly' familiar with reading tech docs, wiring, testing, and documenting, etc.
+I bought an 'assortment' of ICs, and thought i'd see if i could find out what they did, their tech details, put some simple coding together, and a few other things, in an attempt to become 'quickly' familiar with reading tech docs, wiring, testing, and documenting, etc.  I will eventually go further and test their described characteristics with the help of an osilloscope.

 ### 74HCXXX Series Links
 -[74HC02 High Speed CMOS Logic Quad 2-Input NOR Gates](74HCXXX_Series.md#74HC02-High-Speed-CMOS-Logic-Quad-2-Input-NOR-Gates) *Complete